Back in the day, before the fear of c*ronavirus killed off friendly get-togethers, one of my besties came to New York City for a visit.

 Pablo handed the unbreakable mini-glacier back to the littlest guy.

-As that kid was about to sink his teeth into that long-awaited chocolate chip ice-cream cookie sandwich, my friend’s eyes grew wide with horror!
+As that kid was about to sink his teeth into the long-awaited chocolate chip ice-cream cookie sandwich, my friend’s eyes grew wide with horror!

 She panicked and grabbed it, “No, no, no, no, no, no… give me that thing!”